Christian Kästner (the joint keynote for SPLC and ECSA)

 Daniel Le Berre is professor of computer science at The University of Artois, France.
 He is interested in the practical aspects of Boolean reasoning, namely SAT, pseudo-Boolean and MAXSAT solvers.
 He created and maintains Sat4j, an open source java library dedicated to the resolution of Boolean satisfaction and optimization problems.
 He co-organized the SAT competition from 2002 to 2011 and the Pragmatics of SAT series of workshops since 2010.
 He is currently the editor-in-chief of the Journal on Satisfiability, Boolean Modeling and Computation (JSAT).

 DSLs, Formal Methods and Feature Models

 Björn Engelmann holds a PhD in Formal Methods from the University of Oldenburg, Germany.
-He is a language engineer at itemis AG and responsible for integrating Formal Methods into Domain Specific Languages based on MPS.
-He developed an Integration for SMT Solvers into MPS and supports other language engineering teams in making their DSLs solver-enabled.
+During his work as a language engineer, he was responsible for integrating Formal Methods into Domain Specific Languages based on MPS.
+He developed an Integration for SMT Solvers into MPS and supported other language engineering teams in making their DSLs solver-enabled.
 Amongst others, he developed the solver-enabled analyses that are part of the Variability DSL and maintains them since.